Not Fit to Fly Certificate - Unable to Fly Medical Letter

 Unable to Fly Due to Medical Reasons Letter

-An unable to fly due to medical reasons letter — also called a not fit to fly certificate or unfit to travel certificate — is a doctor-signed document confirming that a patient was medically unable to travel by air at the time of assessment.
-It is most commonly required by airlines, travel insurers, and holiday providers to support refund or rebooking requests following a cancellation on health grounds.
+Yes, you can get a not fit to fly certificate online in the UK.
+An unable to fly due to medical reasons letter, also called a not fit to fly certificate or unfit to travel certificate, is a doctor-signed document confirming that a patient was medically unable to travel by air at the time of assessment.
+Airlines, travel insurers, and holiday providers require this letter to process refund, rebooking, or cancellation claims on medical grounds.

 These two documents serve opposite purposes.
 Choosing the wrong one will delay your claim.